vaivaswatha/misc/GitReference.md

   new files from the staged area to the commit or editing the commit message, can be done with this command:
     - `$git commit --amend`
+  * If the repository you are cloning has submodules, add `--recurse-submodules` to the clone command.
+If you have already cloned and missed adding this flag, you can fetch the submodules as
+    - `git submodule update --init --recursive`
   * Pretty print (branch graph etc) git log.
 Use command "git lg" after running this command
     - `$git config --global alias.lg "log --graph --abbrev-commit --decorate --format=format:'%C(bold blue)%h%C(reset) - %C(bold cyan)%aD%C(reset) %C(bold green)(%ar)%C(reset)%C(bold yellow)%d%C(reset)%n''          %C(white)%s%C(reset) %C(dim white)- %an%C(reset)' --all"`